ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 1. Eclipse Temurin Installer.
 2. openJDK-native-plugin
 3. SonarQube Scanner - Will be used to perform code quality check analysis on our source code.
+4. Create a container for SonarQube using command: docker run -d -p 9000:9000 sonarqube:lts-community
+5. Go back to jenkins and create a job.